Amrapali: Amrapali and the Buddha

 In Buddhist records, Amrapali is noted as having had the opportunity to serve food to the Buddha during his last visit to Vaishali, shortly before his death.
 Amrapali attended his sermon at a nearby grove and was so deeply moved by it that she invited him for a meal at her quarters.
 In other accounts, it is stated that the Buddha himself took shelter in her mango groves and was visited by Amrapali who paid her obeisance to him and then extended the invitation.
 He consented to her proposal with silence.
 On her way back, her chariot collided with that of the princely nobles of Vaishali who were also heading to invite the Buddha to dine with them.
 They berate her by calling her a 'mango-woman' and ask her, a woman of ill repute, to move aside and let her superiors pass.
 It is then that she announces that the Buddha was coming to her house for a meal.
 The princes were upset and offered her gold in return of the privilege of hosting the Buddha but she refuses.
 Buddha also turns them down, having already committed to Amrapali.

 Buddha recognised her beauty and advised his disciples to be mindful in her presence lest they become infatuated with her.
 Amrapali received the Buddha with her retinue in her grand residence which had been specially decorated for the occasion.
 It was no less than the palace of any king; such was the wealth she commanded.
 At the conclusion of the meal, she offered to the Buddha and his order her entire property including her groves which became the venue for several sermons on mindfulness.
-Soon thereafter, she renounced her position as courtesan, accepted the Buddhist way, and remained an active supporter of the Buddhist order.
+Soon thereafter, she renounced her position as courtesan or court dancer, accepted the Buddhist way, and remained an active supporter of the Buddhist order.
 She dedicated her life to the service of the poor and the destitutes.

 On growing up, Amrapali's son, Vimala Kondanna also became a Buddhist monk and a renowned elder.